jwplayer/applicaster-docs/target-screens.md

 ---
 layout: default
-title: Video target screen
+title: Target screens
 nav_order: 300
 nav_exclude: false
 ---

-# Video target screen
+#  Target screens
 {: .no_toc}

 1. TOC
 {:toc}

-## Structure of a video target screen
+## Structure of a target screen
 A video target screen is where the user lands after selecting a video from a homepage or library.
 It promotes the video by giving he full details about the video, like a description, rating, duration, etc.

 A standard video target screen consist of
 1. An hero component that combines an image, texts and a call to action
 1. A trailer
 1. A related videos shelf

+There
+- Series target
+- Player taget

 <!-- image here -->